OpenBlatam/TruthGPT-chatGPT/TruthGPT-TrueGPT2/Without-Framework/Python/README.md

 Please make sure to update tests as appropriate.

-ython code on a virtual machine in the cloud using AWS EC2:
+Python code on a virtual machine in the cloud using AWS EC2:

 Sign in to the AWS Management Console and go to the EC2 Dashboard.